Haley Bugeja

 Haley Bugeja (born 5 May 2004) is a Maltese professional footballer who plays as a forward for Italian club Inter Milan of Serie A and the Malta women's national team.
-She previously starred for Sassuolo in Italy and Orlando Pride in the NWSL, and has been highlighted by FIFA and local media among Europe’s top emerging talents.
+She previously played for Sassuolo in Italy and Orlando Pride in the NWSL, and has been highlighted by FIFA and local media among Europe’s top emerging talents.

 Early life

 Bugeja was born in Pietà on 5 May 2004.
 She began playing football at around five years old and initially trained with boys due to the lack of girls’ teams at her age group.
 In a 2021 report by the national broadcaster, she said she supports Liverpool F.C. and cited Steven Gerrard and Fernando Torres among her early idols.

 Club career

 Mġarr United

 Bugeja made her senior club debut at the age of 14 for Maltese Women's League club Mġarr United during the 2018–19 season.
 She finished the season as the league's top scorer with 26 goals and was named the league's Player of the Year at the Malta FA awards.
 Bugeja retained her player of the year title the following season although, despite matching her 26 goal total from the previous season, she was beaten to the golden boot by Loza Abera of Birkirkara who scored 30.
 Mġarr United finished second to Birkirkara in the league both seasons.